-The Government's Cyber Essentials Scheme is a useful starting point for organisations who are only recently, or who have not started, to consider cybersecurity risks to their businesses.
-Cybersecurity professionals view the chances of businesses becoming victims of a cyber-attack as being almost inevitable.
-The Cyber Essentials badge certification does not provide a clean bill of health but just confirmation that the organisation's cybersecurity measures are satisfactory at the time the assessment is conducted.
-It crucial that organisations continually review the risks their businesses face, including the structure and make-up of their workforce, geographical operations and the sensitive nature of their business information.
-Cybersecurity measures should be reviewed and updated accordingly.
+The Government's Cyber Essentials Scheme is a useful starting point for organisations who are only recently, or who have not started, to consider cyber-security risks to their businesses.

+The Cyber Essentials badge certification does not provide a clean bill of health but just confirmation that the organisation's cyber-security measures are satisfactory at the time the assessment is conducted.
+It is crucial that organisations continually review the risks their businesses face, including the structure and make-up of their workforce, geographical operations and the sensitive nature of their business information.
+Cyber-security measures should be reviewed and updated accordingly.

 The Government recommends that organisations with badge certifications re-certify at least once a year to retain the badge.
-Additionally, there are other cybersecurity standards that organisations can consider implementing, such as ISO 27001, the family of standards helping organizations keep information assets secure.
+Additionally, there are other cyber-security standards that organisations can consider implementing, such as ISO 27001, the family of standards helping organisations keep information assets secure.
 Using this family of standards helps organisations manage the security of assets such as financial information, intellectual property, employee details or information entrusted to them by third parties.